Standard Page Layouts

 One-Column or Wide Page

-One-column pages trade-off the space used for a left navigation to obtain a wider page.
-One-Column pages are the current standard, and most pages will use this layout.
+One-column pages are the current standard, and most pages will use this layout.
 This page you are currently viewing is an example of a one-column page.

-Two-column pages have a left navigation column and a wide right column for the main content.
+Two-column pages have a column of main content and a right column for other, related content.
+The Academic Affairs site uses a two-column layout.